Bibliothek des Konservatismus: Holdings

 At the time of opening, the BdK held about 60,000 titles, now they claim to own more than 136,000 items, mainly books, but also 500 journals and political posters since 1848 as well as graphics.
 Around a quarter of their stock (34,000 items) are catalogued.
 The main body of writings is from conservative and right-wing authors since 1789 until the early 21st century.
 Among the books there are works (often early prints) of British writers from Edmund Burke to Roger Scruton, French personalities from Richelieu to Louis-Ferdinand Céline, conservative Germans from the arts and letters like Richard Wagner, Stefan George, philosopher Johann Gottlieb Fichte and conservative politician Otto von Bismarck as well as authors from the movement of the "Conservative Revolution" of the interwar period like Arthur Moeller van den Bruck, Ernst Jünger, Carl Schmitt, Oswald Spengler and also Thomas Mann.
 This was a focus of the collection of Schrenck-Notzing and his collaborator at Criticón Armin Mohler.
 The library owns mainly works of political science, history, sociology, arts and some on economics.
 In 2012, the BdK also acquired a large collection of several thousand books and pamphlets of the German Pro Life movement.

 The library is a member of the Association of German Libraries (Deutscher Bibliotheksverband).
 This has drawn criticism from left wing organizations who called the library a "hard right" institution.
 Among the critics in 2013 were student representatives of Technische Universität Berlin and the head of the Berlin Young Socialists (Jusos), Kevin Kühnert, now a vice chairman of the German Social Democrats SPD.

 Other activities

 Besides providing access to a large body of non-fiction literature, the BdK also is considered as a think tank of the modern conservative and right-wing movement in Germany.
 Every one or two weeks the foundation holds talks and seminars in the rooms of the library in central Berlin (Charlottenburg, near the Bahnhof Zoo train station).
 They had speakers and guest from European universities, journalists but also right-wing politicians mainly from the Christian Democrats and the Alternative for Germany.
 The head of the antifascist association Apabiz called the library a "showcase project of the New Right" and criticized that CDU politicians had no inhibitions to meet and talk there.

+Library network exclusion

+In November 2025, it was reported that the library would be excluded from the Lower Saxony state-run Joint Library Network (GBV) of the northern German states, which would make the library's books no longer searchable.
+Director Wolfgang Fenske stated he believed the exclusion was based on ideology and that he would sue to prevent it.
+In May 2025, two Alliance 90/The Greens members of the Berlin House of Representatives submitted an inquiry regarding the library's affiliation with a local library network in Berlin.